-Neil Gaiman uses almost all of the symbolic meanings of fog here:
+Neil Gaiman uses almost all of the symbolic meanings of fog in the following passage:

 They felt the castle long before they saw it, felt it as a wave of sleep that pushed them away.
 If they walked towards it their heads fogged, their minds frayed, their spirits fell, their thoughts clouded.
 The moment they turned away they woke up into the world, felt brighter, saner, wiser.